MicrosoftDocs/iis-docs/iis/web-development-reference/native-code-api-reference/iurikey-updatefrequentlyhittickcount-method.md

 ---
 title: "IUriKey::UpdateFrequentlyHitTickCount Method"
-desription: "Syntax used to update the method that ticks counter increments each time the URI is requested on the IURIKey interface." ms.date: "10/07/2016" ms.assetid: 8996d0b8-7b23-4394-aee6-a809965e0e7e
+description: "Syntax used to update the method that ticks counter increments each time the URI is requested on the IURIKey interface." ms.date: "10/07/2016" ms.assetid: 8996d0b8-7b23-4394-aee6-a809965e0e7e
 ---